 |INTRODUCTION TO JUDAISM|

-Other courses related to Jewish Studies may be elected with the permission of the Jewish Studies adviser.
+Topics related to Jewish Studies accepted with permission of the Jewish Studies Program Director.